jwymanm/mftd/README.md

   mftd will check for its configuration file in the same directory it is run from and then in ../etc

+###log/

+  logging is done automatically in a directory called log either in log/ or ../log depending on if ini is in same directory as the exe or not

+###tmp/

   *mftd.state*

-  dhcp lease information stored in same directory as binary or config
+  dhcp lease state information (will be put in with bin + ini if all in same directory)

   *mftd.htm*

-  http data for refreshing lease page stored in the same directory as binary or config
+  http data for refreshing lease page (will be put in with bin + ini if all in same directory)

-###log/

-  logging is done automatically in a directory called log wherever the config file is found

-###tmp/
+  *build/*

-  the make process stores built objects in tmp/build and the monitor module utilizes the tmp directory for storage
+  the make process stores built object code in tmp/build